Amazon expands on Bezos’ summer camp with new AI, robotics conference

 The Las Vegas conference will focus on business benefits of machine learning, artificial intelligence, robotics and space.

-Even with more than 610,000 employees, Amazon is increasingly reliant on technologies that augment or replace human labor, such as the robot trolleys moving goods around its fulfillment centers and the computer vision and sensor systems that enable its cashier-less convenience stores.
+Even with more than 610,000 employees, Amazon is increasingly reliant on technologies that augment or replace human labor, such as the robot trolleys moving goods around its fulfillment centers and the computer vision and sensor systems that enable its cashierless convenience stores.

 The company announced a new conference devoted to these technologies Thursday, saying machine learning and artificial intelligence “are behind almost everything we do at Amazon.”

 The conference, set for early June in Las Vegas, is modeled on the private MARS confab Amazon CEO Jeff Bezos has held for the last three years.
-Last year he allowed some reporters to join the roughly 200 invitees at the March event in Palm Springs.
+Last year he allowed some reporters to join the roughly 200 invitees at the March event in Palm Springs, California.

 The conference name is an acronym for machine learning, automation, robotics and space, though the Red Planet is surely up for discussion.